 PRICE LIST; Updated June 22, 2018

 Our meats are from animals raised, and usually born, on our farm.
 The meat is cut and wrapped, government inspected and quick frozen at our local butcher, Willie’s Meats, near St. George.
 Our beef is usually outside on the pasture all the time, entirely grass and hay fed unless it is a cull cow which was once being milked.
 The cows being milked are given about 2 pounds of crimped or sprouted oats at the once a day milking time.
-The sheep will have gotten some crimped or sprouted oats during early and mid winter in order that the pregnant ewes will have a little more nutrition.
+The sheep will have gotten some crimped or sprouted oats during early and mid winter so that the pregnant ewes will have a little more nutrition.
 The lambs destined to go to the butcher will have gotten some.
 The sheep are on pasture from May until December and sheep and cattle get hay during the winter and to supplement their grass during dry pasture conditions.

-To contact me please use e-mail rather than the comments section.
+To contact me please use e-mail, email@example.com, rather than the comments section here.

 - T-Bone, Sirloin, and Prime Rib Steaks $13.00 /lb